 For example, more than 700 localities throughout the USA have now adopted formal or informal policies that restrict local policy cooperation with federal immigration enforcement.
 These jurisdictions often refer to themselves as ‘sanctuary cities’.

-In Canada, five cities have sanctuary city designations (Toronto, Hamilton, London, Montreal and Vancouver).
-These cities have formulated policies that allow those without or with uncertain migration status to access city level services.
+In Canada, five cities currently have sanctuary city designations (Toronto, Hamilton, London, Ajax and Vancouver.
+Montreal City Council passed a unanimous motion to become a sanctuary city in February 2017 but Mayor Valérie Plante declared in December 2018 that Montreal was a ‘responsible and engaged’ city and would no longer be using the term ‘sanctuary city’).
+These cities have revised their municipal policies to allow residents with uncertain migration status to access city level services.

-In the UK, there are more than 40 cities and towns that have declared that they are ‘Cities of Sanctuary’.
-Rather than formal or informal policies, UK Cities of Sanctuary make a broad commitment to creating a welcoming environment for forced migrants.
+In the UK, there are more than 90 cities and towns that have declared that they are ‘Cities of Sanctuary’.
+Rather than formal policies, UK Cities of Sanctuary make a broad commitment to creating a welcoming environment for forced migrants.

 Welcoming Cities?
 Understanding Sanctuary in Securitized States